 The best areas to stay in Key West are:

 Key West Historic District / Old Town

 ✔ Best area to stay in Key West for first-time visitors

 The Historic District blankets nearly the entire western third of the island.
-Although often labelled as a single entity in guidebooks, the preservation district is a collection of distinct areas.
-Many of the top neighbourhoods to stay in Key West fall within the boundaries of Old Town.
+Although often labeled as a single entity in guidebooks, the preservation district is a collection of distinct areas.
+Many of the top neighborhoods to stay in Key West fall within the boundaries of Old Town.

 Wherever you stay within Old Town, you’re never far from all the action.
 Walking north to south, coast to coast as it were, only takes about a half-hour.
 Along the way, you’ll hit up several of Key West’s main attractions.

 In the district’s southern fringes, check out the Southernmost Point of the Continental US.
-Practice patience as you line up for your obligatory selfie with the colourful buoy.
+Practice patience as you line up for your obligatory selfie with the colorful buoy.

 There’s a wide selection of accommodations in the Key West Historic District.
 From budget to luxury, all travel styles are covered.
 With Key West’s massive popularity, expect lodging prices to be higher than in most cities in the United States.

 Recommended hotels in the Historic District

 Located on the area’s eastern edge, this classy guesthouse offers some of the district’s best value.
 Rooms are spacious and bright.
 Cool down from the hot Florida sun in the outdoor pool.
 Or spend time chilling in the garden and on the lovely terrace.
 Hotel guests will also enjoy a continental breakfast.